apache/buildstream/doc/source/artifacts.rst

 remotely.

-You can install only the artifact receiver companion program without requiring BuildStream's dependencies by passing the ``--artifact-receiver-only`` install option, like so:
+You can install only the artifact receiver companion program without requiring BuildStream's more exigent dependencies by setting the ``BST_ARTIFACTS_ONLY`` environment variable at install time, like so:

 .. code::

-    pip3 install . --install-option="--artifact-receiver-only"
+    BST_ARTIFACTS_ONLY=1 pip3 install .

 Initializing the cache